A Nursing Home Abuse Attorney Can Protect Elders

 Contact Us Today

 If you believe that your loved one has been mistreated, neglected, or abused by the staff of an assisted-living facility, please contact our office today.
 Nursing home abuse is a reprehensible crime and an extreme breach of trust by caregivers to whom who have entrusted your family member.
-At Rubin, Machado & Rosenblum, we are committed to bringing negligent or abusive parties to justice, and we will provide aggressive representation to seek fair compensation for malpractice.
+At Rubin & Machado, we are committed to bringing negligent or abusive parties to justice, and we will provide aggressive representation to seek fair compensation for malpractice.